variantstudios/jekyll-angularjs-search/_classifications/equipment-and-storage-rental.md

 ---
-Title: Equipment and Storage Rental
+title: Equipment and Storage Rental
 ---